-Chart Reading (Assessed in Component 5)
+Sight Reading (Assessed in Component 5)

-- 1. perform, after a short period of preparation, a previously unseen chord progression using a fingerstyle technique and embellishing the basic chord symbols; - 2. use the preparation time effectively to enable the performance to be as accurate, fluent and musical as possible.
+- 1. perform, after a short period of preparation, an extract of previously unseen music in standard, bass clef notation; - 2. use the preparation time effectively to enable the performance to be as accurate, fluent and musical as possible.